slbailey/Retrovue/docs/domain/Channel.md

 ## Scheduling model

-- All dayparts and templates are channel-scoped and interpreted in `timezone`, anchored to `programming_day_start`.
+- All dayparts and templates are channel-scoped and interpreted in local time, anchored to `programming_day_start`.
 - Block starts must align to the channel's allowed offsets; durations are expressed in grid blocks (not minutes).

 ### Time and calendar semantics

-- Dayparts and blocks are computed in the channel's IANA timezone using timezone-aware arithmetic.
-All conversions MUST handle non-existent and ambiguous local times during DST transitions (spring-forward and fall-back).
 - Programming days are anchored to `programming_day_start` in local time.
-A block belongs to the programming day whose anchor is the most recent at-or-before the block's start timestamp (in channel local time), even when the block crosses wall-clock midnight.
+A block belongs to the programming day whose anchor is the most recent at-or-before the block's start timestamp, even when the block crosses wall-clock midnight.
 - On DST transitions, programming days may contain 23 or 25 wall-clock hours.
-Block math is still derived from grid counts; do not assume 60-minute hours.
-Ambiguous/non-existent local times must be disambiguated via timezone rules, not naive offsets.
+Block math is derived from grid counts; do not assume 60-minute hours.
-- Systems MAY cache resolved UTC offsets per date for performance, but MUST invalidate caches when tzdata (IANA database) updates are detected.

 ### Effective-dated changes

-- Timezone changes: post-create, timezone edits MUST be effective-dated.
-No retroactive reinterpretation of historical horizons; force a full horizon/EPG rebuild starting at the effective date.
+- (removed) Timezone edits are not configurable; all inputs are interpreted in local time.
 - Programming-day anchor (`programming_day_start`) changes: MUST be effective-dated and trigger dependent rebuilds from that date forward; prevent silent reassignment of historical blocks.